pnugues/edap01/assignments/perceptron.md

 ### Deadline

-Use Overleaf to write your report and send the link before 23.59 on February 26, 2020\.
+Use Overleaf to write your report and send the Overleaf link as well as your programs and datasets before 23.59 on February 26, 2020\.
 The link should be e-mailed to edap01 @ cs.lth.se with the subject line Assignment 2 by username.
+For your programs, you can either send them as zipped files or as a link to them.

 ### Problems